Ertdoo/2025-app-comp-u1o2/README.md

 <br>
-***passwords dont hash because its a school project so i want to see my password in the database table*** (adding a hashing and unhashing system would take like 3 lines anyway i think)
+***passwords dont hash because its a school project so i want to see my password in the database table*** (adding a hashing and unhashing system would take like 3 lines anyway i think) **also im using absolute paths for page redirects so changing the file structure may be a bit iffy**
 <br>
 <br>
 **How to set up table/database**